 The EQE will feature a flat floor, and though the footprint may be smaller than the E-Class, space levels are as much as an S-Class, reports Autocar.
 Like the EQS, the battery would be set flat on the floor, giving it a very high level of passenger room and flexibility for luggage.
 The excellent aerodynamics would make driving more dynamic, cut energy consumption, and improve comfort.
 Expect the A-pillar with specially shaped trim to lower wind noise.

 Mercedes EQE specifications

 eATS is what Daimler calls the powertrain of its EVA platform-based EVs, an abbreviation for “elektrischen Antriebsstrangs,” meaning electric powertrain in German.
-A single eATS at the rear axle would be standard, while in some configurations (4MATIC) there would be an option to have an additional eATS at the front axle.
-In addition to a motor, eATS comprises a transmission, the differential, and the power electronics.
-The motor of the rear eATS would be more powerful, thanks to six-phase operation with two three-phase stator windings.
+A single eATS at the rear axle would be standard, while in some configurations (4MATIC), there would be an option to have an additional eATS at the front axle.
+In addition to a motor, eATS comprises a transmission, the differential, and power electronics.
+The motor of the rear eATS would be more powerful, thanks to a six-phase operation with two three-phase stator windings.

 Battery & Range

 Autocar.co.uk reports that the EQE would generate over 402 hp (408 PS) and 564 lb-ft (765 Nm) of the EQC.
 To make it cheaper and accessible to a wider audience, a rear-wheel-drive variant is under consideration.
 Features expected on the EQE include four-wheel steering, active air suspension, and Level 3 autonomous driving.